FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/podcasts/2021-03-05-that-does-suit-madame.md

 Was Tiddles’ age a secret clue to a parallel timeline conspiracy?

-<p style="outline: 4px dashed darkorange;width: max-content;padding: 0 5px;">Who was Lena Zavaroni and why did Tiddles not like her? - aproxamitly 13:38 into the podcast.</p>
+<p style="outline: 4px dashed darkorange; outline-offset: -4px;width: max-content;padding: 0 5px;">Who was Lena Zavaroni and why did Tiddles not like her? - aproxamitly 13:38 into the podcast.</p>

 Canadian fried chicken (And hockey jokes).